Skip to main content

 Description automatically generated

 Selectivity: A “selective” drug binds to a primary and predictable site to create one desired effect.
-A “non-selective” drug can bind to many different and unpredictable receptor sites with potential side effects.
+A “non-selective” drug is less predictable, binding to multiple receptor sites with potentially more side effects.

 Single nucleotide in DNA is different from the reference sequence.